-There are four enrollment periods for Blue Cross Medicare Advantage.
-Review them to find which one is right for you.
+There are four enrollment periods for Blue Cross Medicare Advantage plans.
+Review them to determine which one is right for you.

 Annual Enrollment Period (AEP)